empathyco/x/packages/x-components/static-docs/build-search-ui/web-archetype-integration-guide.md

 <script src="https://x.staging.empathy.co/my-store/app.js"></script>
 ```

-### 2. Initialise Interface&nbspX
+### 2. Initialise Interface&nbsp;X

-Loading the Interface&nbspX script and not providing a `initX` configuration will make it create an
+Loading the Interface&nbsp;X script and not providing a `initX` configuration will make it create an
 initialisation function in the [X API](#x-api) object that you can invoke whenever you want.
 In this
-example we are calling it immediately after loading the Interface&nbspX script, but it can be
+example we are calling it immediately after loading the Interface&nbsp;X script, but it can be
 invoked at any time.
 Note that you should only call this function **once**.

 ```html